a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 This forces the provisioner to run.

 >Tip: Running `vagrant provision` can be a fantastic aid when you're making incremental changes to a script and want to test along the way.
-If you pair it with `vagrant snapshot` (documentation [here](https://www.vagrantup.com/docs/cli/snapshot.html)) to save and restore the sate of the VM, it can be an incredibly powerful development tool.
+If you pair it with `vagrant snapshot` (documentation [here](https://www.vagrantup.com/docs/cli/snapshot.html)) to save and restore the state of the VM, it can be an incredibly powerful development tool.

 With any luck, the command ran successfully, and you now have a functional web server installed.
 Your output should look something like this: